CyberAMS/CarND-Path-Planning-Project/README.md

 <img src="docu_images/190127_StAn_Udacity_SDCND_PP_Cost_Function_Speed.jpg" width="48%"> <img src="docu_images/190127_StAn_Udacity_SDCND_PP_Cost_Function_Travel.jpg" width="48%">

 It is important to note that the absolute cost is only relevant to balance the different cost functions amongst themselves.
 This is what the weights of the normalized cost functions are used for.
-For example it is much more important to avoid a collision than travelling a longer distance per time interval.
+For example it is much more important to avoid a collision than traveling a longer distance per time interval.

 Tuning cost functions also requires to look at the relative cost difference between the individual trajectories when looking at a single cost function.
 Therefore, areas in the cost function with large changes lead to larger changes between trajectories with different input values to the cost function.
 For example if the cost for a collision flattens with less steps before a collision, selecting a worse cost might make sense if it reduces the total cost due to other cost functions.
 In case of the collision cost function this must be avoided.